Mission of Honor: Plot summary

 The situation appears in crisis until Captain Anton Zilwicki of Manticore, who had been thought dead, and Special Officer Victor Cachat of Haven finally arrive in the Haven System with a Mesan defector.
 They inform President Eloise Pritchart of the truth behind the nuclear attacks on Mesa, and also of Mesa's long-term goals as an organization called the Mesan Alignment.
 The defector also gives background information on the new technology which was used to attack Manticore.
 Pritchart decides that the information is too important to ignore and personally embarks with several important members of her administration for Trevor's Star, along with Zilwicki's party.
 She eventually meets with Queen Elizabeth and Admiral Alexander-Harrington, and the true threat posed by Mesa becomes clear to all.

 Both sides realize that they have been manipulated over the past several decades by Mesa to fight each other so that they should not pose a threat to Mesa's masterplan for galactic domination.
 Despite ongoing diplomatic problems between them, and the certainty that many political factions in both Haven and Manticore will strongly disapprove of cooperation in the wake of such a long and bloody conflict, Elizabeth and Pritchart agree to both end the war for good and tentatively form a military alliance against Mesa and their Solarian pawns as the Star Empire and its armed forces await the arrival of the Solarian attack.

 Reception

 It debuted at #13 on the New York Times Hardcover Fiction Best Seller List.

+The book was reviewed by Jackie Cassada for the Library Journal who noted that "Fully realized characters and an incisive understanding of the military mindset lend believability to this dynastic space opera sure to be popular with series fans and lovers of military sf".
+Roland Green writing for Booklist noted that "Readers may feel confident that they will be Honored many more times and enjoy it every time."
+The book also was reviewed for Publishers Weekly, with the reviewer there writing that "Weber... combines realistic, engaging characters with intelligent technological projection and a deep understanding of military bureaucracy in the long-awaited 12th Honor Harrington novel."
+Lardas Mark writing for The Daily News praised the book saying that "Whether you're a longtime Honor Harrington fan or just discovering the series you will find "Mission of Honor" absorbing from the first page to the last.
+Indeed, David Weber's last page contains the most satisfying ending in the entire series."